 Doors to the Civic Center generally open one hour before performance time.
 Our concerts start on time and we recommend allowing extra time for parking, so we invite you to arrive early and enjoy a drink in our lobby prior to the performance.
-Even better, if you arrive 45 minutes before any Masterworks concert, you can attend a free Concert Prelude Talk in the Civic Center’s Stoner Theater and learn more about the pieces you’ll hear!
+Even better, if you arrive 45 minutes before any Masterworks concert, you can attend a free Concert Prelude Talk in the Prairie Meadows (East) Lobby and learn more about the pieces you’ll hear!

 What if I arrive late or need to leave early?

 In order not to disturb other audience members who have already begun listening to the music, latecomers will be seated by ushers at designated times throughout the performance or during intermission.
 If you arrive after the concert begins, you will be asked to wait outside of the hall doors in the lobby until a break in the program occurs.
 If you have to leave a concert before its end, please do so between pieces.

 What am I listening to?

 Learn about the pieces you’ll hear and the musicians performing them by clicking on each concert page and reading the program notes (you’ll receive a hard copy of this program book at our concerts).
 Our 30 Second Notes provide a brief overview, and the program notes that follow provide historical context, analysis and performance history.
 Learn more about our Orchestra musicians here.

 We ask that you applaud to show your appreciation when each piece is fully complete.
 Some pieces contain several smaller sections, called movements, which often have a pause between them.
 If a piece has four movements, for example, we ask that you clap only after the last movement.
 You’ll receive a program book at the concert which will tell you the number of movements in each piece.
 You can also take your cue from the conductor – he’ll turn around when the piece is over!